 I’m on the far side of…well, never mind.
 Suffice it to say I’m retired from teaching high school English and psychology, which I loved.
 Now, I’ve picked up the pace on an activity I didn’t have a lot of time for before: writing.

 In the spirit of full disclosure, some of the fiction I wrote back then could have won the Bulwer-Lytton Prize.
 (That was the author who perfected fiction’s worst first line: “It was a dark and stormy night….”)
 My poetry from that era is probably still lining the bottom of bird cages.
-Since then, I’ve published short stories, non-fiction essays, and poetry.
+Since then, however, I’ve improved, publishing novels, short stories, non-fiction essays, and poetry.

-My work has appeared in such publications as Months to Years, Birth anthology, Quality Women’s Fiction, Main Street Rag, GoNOMAD.com, Green Prints: The Weeder’s Digest, and Bellowing Ark.
-In addition, my essay “Out of the Blue” is in the anthology Dumped: Stories of Women Unfriending Women.
+My work has appeared in many print and online publications, such as Months to Years, Pure Slush anthologies, Front Range Review, Dash, and Military Experience and the Arts.
+In addition, an essay “Out of the Blue” is in the anthology Dumped: Stories of Women Unfriending Women.

 Novels To Know Her (2021), A Handful of Pearls (2022), Hannah’s Eyes (2023), Water the Color of Slate (fall, 2023)